-- 8.12 The approval of both the Section 151 Officer and the Monitoring Officer is required before the Council enters into any formal partnership agreement.
+- 8.11 The approval of both the Section 151 Officer and the Monitoring Officer is required prior to the Council entering into any formal partnership agreement.
 The approval of the Section 151 Officer must also be obtained where it is proposed that the Council adopts the role of 'Accountable Body' for a partnership.
-This is to ensure that the: - legal status and financial viability of the arrangement are clearly established and that they are acceptable to the Council; - the Council's financial commitment to the partnership is quantified and can be accommodated within the existing Budget; - financial and corporate governance arrangements in place for the partnership are robust and acceptable from the Council's perspective; - the Council is not exposed to undue financial, legal or reputation risk as a result of its involvement in the partnership; and - the Council's own financial accounting and reporting requirements can be satisfied. - 8.13 A partnership agreement must be produced that documents each of the matters listed in Rule 8.12, as well as the arrangements for dispute resolution and for exiting from the arrangement. - 8.14 Cabinet is responsible for approving delegations and frameworks for all partnerships. - 8.15 Executive Directors will ensure that: - the approval of the Section 151 Officer and the Monitoring Officer is obtained prior to entering into a partnership agreement; - an appraisal is undertaken which demonstrates that the risks associated with the arrangement are minimal, or that appropriate arrangements are in place to mitigate any such risks; - the partnership agreement and arrangements will not impact adversely on the Services provided by the Council or on its finances;
+This is to ensure that the: - Legal status and financial viability of the arrangement are clearly established and that they are acceptable. - The Council's financial commitment to the partnership is quantified and can be accommodated within the existing Budget. - Financial and corporate governance arrangements in place for the partnership are robust and acceptable from the Council's perspective. - The Council is not exposed to undue financial, legal or reputation risk as a result of its involvement in the partnership. - The Council's own financial accounting and reporting requirements can be satisfied.

-- the proposed financial contribution by the Council to the partnership can be met from existing Budget provision; and - Cabinet approval is secured for all delegations and frameworks for the proposed partnership.
+- 8.12 A partnership agreement must be produced that documents each of these matters, and the arrangements for dispute resolution and for exiting from the arrangement. - 8.13 The Cabinet is responsible for approving delegations and frameworks for all partnerships. - 8.14 Executive Directors will ensure that: - The approval of the Section 151 Officer and the Monitoring Officer is obtained prior to entering into a partnership agreement. - An appraisal is undertaken which demonstrates that the risks associated with the arrangement are minimal, or that appropriate arrangements are in place to mitigate any such risks. - The partnership agreement and arrangements will not impact adversely on the services provided by the Council or on its finances. - The proposed financial contribution by the Council to the partnership can be met from existing budget provision. - Cabinet approval is secured for all delegations and frameworks for the proposed partnership.